What does LVR mean?

 Banks use two numbers to calculate your LVR:

-- The first number is the loan amount you’re applying for
+- The loan amount you’re applying for

 Whether a bank will use the purchase price or a bank valuation to calculate your LVR depends on the circumstances of your loan.
-Some banks will use the whichever figure is lower.
+Some banks will use whichever figure is lower.
 Other banks will use the price on the Contract of Sale, providing your LVR is 80% or less and the loan is under $800,000.

 To calculate the LVR, a bank will divide the home loan amount by the purchase price or property value.